machinekoder/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 Teach a model based on your product
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Teaching a model of an object is the most important step when setting up
+Teaching an object model is the most important step when setting up
 the Pickit Teach engine to detect your object.
 The model is the only
 thing that is used by Pickit Teach to search for your objects in a
 scene, so a better quality model results in better detections.
 A